darkTeaLeaf/art_generator/README.md

-# Art generator based Genetic algorithm
+# Art generator based on Genetic algorithm
 Problem formulation: given several test input images of 512x512 pixels.
 It needs to produce via any evolutionary algorithm another 512x512 from a single test image your computational artist.